-Project Narrative - In this section provide the description of the program-specific requirements for project narrative statements.
+Project Narrative - THIS SHOULD BE NO LONGER THAN 10 PAGES.
+In this section provide the description of the program-specific requirements for project narrative statements.
 Indicate any restrictions on length, as applicable.
 Application narrative requirements may include:

-- Cover Letter be sure to include who (ASIIA) and where (OIA address) it should be addressed to; - Project title - Description of entity(ies) undertaking the project - Statement of need - Goals and objectives - Timetable - Description of stakeholder coordination or involvement; - Performance measures with required project monitoring and evaluation plan, including description of assessment tools to be used - Other program- or project-specific narrative requirements; - Priority listing for multiple projects; - Grant Recipient and Grant Manager with address, phone number and email; - Financial Capability questions
+Cover Letter - be sure to include who (ASIIA) and where (OIA address) it should be addressed to;

+- Project title;

+- Description of entity(ies) undertaking the project;

+- Statement of need;

+- Goals and objectives;

+- Timetable:

+- Description of stakeholder coordination or involvement;

+- Required project monitoring and evaluation plan, including description of assessment tools to be used;

+- Other program- or project-specific narrative requirements;

+- Priority listing for multiple projects;

+- Grant Recipient and Grant Manager with address, phone number and email;

+- Financial Capability questions.